warlock601/MLFlow/README.md

 ### Inferencing & Validating the model:
 - We're gonna need the Model uri so first we'll fetch that.
-Inside this artifact only I'll be able to find my pickle file and all which is being referenced by the MLFlow UI.
+Inside this artifact only I'll be able to find my pickle file and all which is being referenced by the MLFlow UI. </br>
+The model is logged with an input example.
+MLFlow converts it into the serving payload format for the deployed model endpoint, and saves it to "serving_input_payload.json"
 ```bash
 model_info.model_uri                  # it can be model_uri or uri depending on whatever we specified.
 ```